Suhaila-Hassan/Alzheimer-MRI-Classification/README.md

 - A new CNN model is trained on the resampled data.
 - Same architecture as Model 1.

-### Evaluation includes:
+### Evaluation Metrics:
-Accuracy on train, validation, and test sets
+- Accuracy
+- Confusion matrix
+- Classification report
-Confusion matrix and classification report Visualization of predictions on test images
+- Visualization of test images with actual and predicted label

 ### 5. Results
 Resampling dataset did not improve classification accuracy for small classes.